marcelom97/scimgateway/COMPLIANCE.md

 ### Multi-Valued Attribute Uniqueness
 The gateway enforces uniqueness on `emails[].value` and other multi-valued attributes with `uniqueness: true` in the schema definition.

+### PATCH Operation Behavior
+When using PATCH with filtered paths (e.g., `emails[type eq "work"].value`):
+- **If matching element exists**: Updates the element's sub-attribute
+- **If no matching element exists**: Creates a new element with filter criteria automatically applied (e.g., creates email with `type="work"`)

+This behavior ensures PATCH operations work correctly for bulk provisioning scenarios where array elements may not exist yet.

+### Microsoft SCIM Validator Compatibility
+This implementation includes several enhancements for Microsoft SCIM validator compatibility:

+1. **Case-Insensitive Filtering**: All string comparisons are case-insensitive
+2. **Always Include Pagination Fields**: `startIndex` and `itemsPerPage` are always included in ListResponse, even when 0
+3. **Boolean-String Comparison**: Supports comparing Boolean fields with string representations ("True"/"False")

+These enhancements ensure the gateway passes Microsoft's SCIM validator tests while remaining compatible with the SCIM 2.0 specification.

 ## Known Deviations

+### Case-Insensitive Filtering (Intentional)
+**RFC 7644 Section 3.4.2.2** specifies case-sensitive value comparison for filters.
+However, this implementation uses **case-insensitive** comparison for practical reasons:
+- Microsoft's SCIM validator requires case-insensitive filtering
+- Most real-world SCIM providers (Azure AD, Okta, etc.) use case-insensitive filtering
+- Better user experience (users don't need to remember exact casing)

+**Rationale**: While this deviates from the RFC, it ensures compatibility with the largest SCIM ecosystem (Microsoft Azure AD) and matches real-world expectations.
+Attribute names remain case-insensitive per spec.

 ### Schema Discovery
 Custom schema extensions can be stored and retrieved, but cannot be added to the `/Schemas` endpoint without code modifications.
 This is a design choice to keep the implementation simple.

 ### Internationalization
-String comparisons use Go's default string equality, which may not handle all Unicode normalization forms identically.
+String comparisons use Go's default string equality and case-folding (`strings.EqualFold`), which may not handle all Unicode normalization forms identically.
 For full i18n support, consider normalizing strings at the plugin level.

 ## Testing Your SCIM Client